Office of Applied Learning Experiences (ALEX)

 An integral component of the University of Hawaiʻi at Hilo’s strategic plan, Applied Learning Experiences (ALEX's) engage students in real world situations requiring them to put into action the knowledge and skills they are developing through academic coursework.
 These experiences help students connect academic learning to the real world, enabling them to obtain and enhance the knowledge and skills required for employment, further education, and active participation in the local community.
 These can take on a variety of forms, including community based projects, service learning, research, internships, practica, creative activities, and capstone projects.

-It is the mission of the Office of Applied Learning Experiences (ALEX) to maximize the breadth and depth of applied learning opportunities for students at the University of Hawaiʻi at Hilo through numerous activities, which include:
+It is the mission of the Office of Applied Learning Experiences (ALEX) to maximize the breadth and depth of applied learning opportunities for students at the University of Hawaiʻi at Hilo through numerous activities, which include, but are not restricted to:

 - Internship Fairs - Held each Fall and Spring semester.
-Read more about the Spring ALEX Internship fair.
+Read more about the Fall ALEX Job and Internship fair.

 - Student Travel Grants - For presenting at research conferences.